 Learner Personalization

-Non-degree higher ed software gives learners relevant information that helps them understand what programs and courses they should take to meet their goals.
+Non-degree student management system software gives learners relevant information that helps them understand what programs and courses they should take to meet their goals.
 It offers critical labor market information such as salary expectations and job growth forecasts so learners can clearly see their return on investment.

 Automated Workflows